igvteam/igv-reports/README.md

     * __--ideogram__ FILE.
 Ideogram file in UCSC cytoIdeo format.
     * __--template__ FILE.
 HTML template file.
     * __--output__ FILE.
 Output file name; default="igvjs_viewer.html".
     * __--info-columns__ LIST.
-Space delimited list of field names to include in the variant table.
-If __sites__ is a VCF file these are the info field names.
+Space delimited list of info field names to include in the variant table.
+If __sites__ is a VCF file these are the info ID values.
 If __sites__ is a tab delimited format these are column names.
     * __--info-columns-prefixes__ LIST.
-Space delimited list of prefixes of VCF info field names to include in variant table.
+For VCF based reports only.
+Space delimited list of prefixes of VCF info field IDs to include in the variant table.
+Any info field with ID starting with one of the listed values will be included.
     * __--samples__ LIST.
 Space delimited list of sample (i.e. genotypes) names.
 Used in conjunction with __--sample-columns__.
     * __--sample-columns__ LIST.
 Space delimited list of VCF sample FORMAT field names to include in the variant table.
 If __--samples__ is specified columns will be restricted to those samples, otherwise all samples will be included.
     * __--flanking__ INT.
 Genomic region to include either side of variant; default=1000.